-Earn up to 4x Membership Rewards points on 2 select categories where your business spent the most each month with the American Express® Business Gold Card.
-Get 25% points back when booking award flights, up to 250,000 points back per calendar year.
-Or, transfer points to 1:1 airline and hotel transfer partners.
+Earn up to 4x Membership Rewards points on 2 select categories where your business spent the most each month (on up to $150,000 spent annually, then 1x point) with the American Express® Business Gold Card.
+The annual fee is $295 ($375 if the application is received on or after 2/1/24; See Rates & Fees).
 Find out more: American Express Business Gold Review

 Southwest Rapid Rewards Performance Business Credit Card

-Get up to 3x Rapid Rewards points on Southwest purchases with the Southwest Rapid Rewards® Performance Business Credit Card.
+Earn up to 4x Rapid Rewards points on Southwest purchases with the Southwest® Rapid Rewards® Performance Business Credit Card.
 Enjoy free inflight WiFi credits and 4 Upgraded Boardings per year.
 Receive 9,000 bonus points every card anniversary.
 Find out more: Southwest Airlines Business Credit Card Review

 These credit card reviews make it easy to optimize your wallet.
 By narrowing down your options, you can find the card that makes the most sense for your spending habits.
 Boosting your purchase power can help you save money when redeeming points for future purchases or vacation bookings.